 During September of 2009, an interdisciplinary team of NPS employees met for the purpose of developing project alternatives.
 This meeting resulted in the definition of project objectives as described in the Purpose and Need, and a list of alternatives that could potentially meet these objectives.
+One action alternative and the No-Action alternative were originally identified for this project.
 One action alternative and the No-Action alternative are carried forward for further evaluation in this environmental assessment.
 A summary table comparing alternative components is presented at the end of this chapter.